 Category

-Seafood: a staple of Saint Kitts and Nevis cuisine
+The National Drink of Saint Kitts and Nevis

 When visiting Saint Kitts and Nevis, tourists can expect to find a variety of breakfast options that reflect the local culture and cuisine.
 Typical dishes include saltfish and johnnycakes, fried plantains, and coconut bread.
 Visitors can also find American-style breakfast options such as pancakes and eggs, but trying the local flavors is highly recommended.
 Breakfast is often served with a cup of tea or coffee, and fresh fruit is a common addition to any meal.
 Overall, the breakfast options in Saint Kitts and Nevis are diverse and flavorful, providing a delicious start to any day.